 each party shall pay to the other any sums that are outstanding and to be accounted for under these Terms & Conditions;

 clauses which expressly or by implication have effect after termination shall continue in full force and effect, including clause 1 (Definitions and interpretation), clause 10 (Limitation of liability and indemnities), clause 12 (Consequences of termination) and clause 26 (Governing law and jurisdiction).

-Nothing in this clause 12 shall prevent Unifrog from using such Student Information for the purpose of its Databases.
+Nothing in this clause 12 shall prevent Unifrog from using Student Information which has been anonymised for the purpose of its Databases.

 13. FORCE MAJEURE AND EVENT CANCELLATION